The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

-This, coupled with the tendency to have an optimistic view, helps explaining why many thought it was impossible some catastrophic event might have happened.
+This, coupled with the tendency to have an optimistic view, helps explain why many thought it was impossible some catastrophic event might have happened.

-Mathematical models were also built without taking into account what back then seemed highly unlikely events, and the results of the model further helped many people to overlook the chances of improbably events.
+Mathematical models were also built without taking into account what back then seemed highly unlikely events, and the results of the model further helped many people to overlook the chances of improbable events.

 We feel safer with what’s familiar, even when what’s familiar might not be necessarily safer.

 Supported by the notoriety of a certain financial instrument, we are reassured into buying it.